 The bank is also exposed to risk related to its access to external funding.
 This is reflected in the bank’s conservative liquidity strategy (see the above section on funding and liquidity).

 In the transaction the new non-life company is valued at NOK 19.75bn, including the value of personal risk products.
 When personal risk products are excluded, Fremtind is valued at NOK 13.5bn.
-The merger and DNB’s acquisition from a 20 per cent stake up to a 35 per cent stake have in aggregate entailed an increase of about NOK 4.7bn in SpareBank 1 Gruppen’s equity at group level.
-The majority’s (the SpareBank 1 banks’ and the Trade Union Confederation’s) share of this increase is about NOK 2.5bn.
+The merger along with DNB’s acquisition from a 20 per cent stake up to a 35 per cent stake have in aggregate entailed an increase of about NOK 4.7bn in SpareBank 1 Gruppen’s equity at group level.
+The majority’s (the SpareBank 1 banks’ and the Trade Union Confederation’s) share of this increase is about NOK 2.4bn.
 SpareBank 1 SMN’s share of this increase (19.5 per cent) is NOK 460m.
-This brings virtually no change in the group’s CET1 ratio, the reason being that the increased book value of the stake in SpareBank 1 Gruppen AS increases the deduction from CET1 capital and increases risk weighted assets.
-Overall, this virtually neutralises the effect of the gain.

-The bank is strengthening its position as the leading bank for small businesses through its broad product range, good digital solutions and skilled advisers.
-The integration of DeBank expands the range of products available to corporate clients in the factoring area.
+The bank is strengthening its position as the leading bank for small businesses through a broad-based product range, good digital solutions and highly competent advisers.
+The integration of DeBank expands the product offering to businesses engaged in factoring.
 The growth in lending to corporate clients is primarily to small and medium-sized businesses.
 This is expected to continue.

-Losses are expected to be lower in 2019 than in 2018.
-Losses are still essentially in oil-related activities.
-Losses in the bank’s portfolio of other loans remain very small.
+Loan losses are expected to be lower in 2019 than in 2018.
+Losses are still mainly in evidence in oil-related activity.
+Losses in the bank’s wider loan portfolio are very low.

-The CET1 ratio has increased to 14.8 per cent, but is slightly below the group’s target of 15 per cent.
-The leverage ratio of 7.4 per cent shows that the bank is financially very solid.
+The CET1 ratio has increased to 15 per cent, and is as targeted.
+The leverage ratio of 7.5 per cent shows that the bank is financially very solid.
 The bank will continue to focus on capital efficiency and effectiveness with a view to strengthening its profitability and financial soundness.
 The board of directors expect the group’s capital target to be met through management of its capital-intensive activities.
-In the fourth quarter of 2018 Finanstilsynet lowered the bank’s Pillar 2 requirement by 0.2 percentage points to 1.9 per cent, with effect from 2019.

-The board of directors expects 2019 to be another good year for SpareBank 1 SMN, with at least 50 per cent of the profit being disbursed as dividend to investors and the society at large.
+The board of directors expects 2019 to be a good year for SpareBank 1 SMN, with at least 50 per cent of the profit being disbursed as dividend to investors and the society at large.